 - use appropriate punctuation (like capital letters for names)

 - show that you understand some ‘conventions’ for how we write things in English – for example, when writing the floors of a building, we write “3rd/third floor”, not “3/three floor”.

 You also need to take note of the word limit.
-Many IELTS tasks have an instruction like “Write NO MORE THAN THREE WORDS AND/OR A NUMBER” at the top of the page.
-Below you can see an example of this section.
+Many IELTS tests such as the Writing tasks have an instruction like “Write NO MORE THAN THREE WORDS AND/OR A NUMBER” at the top of the page.

 What kind of information do I need to write?

-The information can be of many kinds, but there will often be addresses and locations.
+The information could vary depending on the subject, but there will often be addresses and locations requested.
 If the conversation is about a product, for example, you might need to write down the location of the shop where the product is sold.
 For this, it’s useful to review some prepositions (e.g. in the town centre, behind the cinema) and to make sure you know all the different types of street names there are in English – Road, Close, Avenue, Lane and so on.

 “How do you spell that?”

 One thing you will always need to do in Listening Section 1 is write the name of a place, a person or a product, which is spelled on the recording.